 Bad for environment

 The Americas account for 80% of the world’s soybean production.
 To make room for more soybean fields, international farming companies are de-foresting South America’s Amazon jungle, displacing hundreds of local farmers in the process.
 In addition to harming the forests, this soybean boom is creating ecological changes that could have potential global impact.
-Before the ravaging forest fires in the Amazon have wreaked even more damage, an area the size of France has been leveled in the Amazon.
+Before the ravaging forest fires in the Amazon in recent years have wreaked even more damage, an area the size of France has been leveled in the Amazon.
 At this rate of deforestation, the Amazon jungle could be largely gone in three-four decades, whether decimated by man, forest fires or replaced by acres and acres of genetically modified soybean fields.
 The more acres of soybean fields, the more need and use of chemical herbicides to kill weeds, which will also kill much-needed microorganisms that make nutrient-rich soil.
 As such, our once-nutrient-rich soil that could nurture enormous jungle trees will soon barely have enough nutrition left in it to grow a small soybean plant.

 The Bottom Line: While billions of people the world over consume soy-based food, soybeans have different effects according to how they’re processed and eaten.
 For some, soy makes life easier and healthier while for others, it may cause dangerous health side effects and symbolizes environmental destruction.
 Do you eat soy in your diet?